rrnyquist/ebenezer/_Scripture/ESV/25_Lamentations.md

 but, though he cause grief, he will have compassion according to the abundance of his steadfast love; ^0332

-for he does not afflict from his heart or grieve the children of men. ^0333
+for he does not willingly afflict or grieve the children of men. ^0333

 To crush underfoot all the prisoners of the earth, ^0334